-Our faceted partial credit model achieved a case (comment) reliability of 0.94.
-Our estimated rater separation reliability was also 0.94, suggesting that our judging plan resulted in high accuracy at estimating the individual severity for the labelers.
-Following \textcite{linacre1999investigating}, we confirmed that for each item the average hate score increased monotonically with more hateful response options.
+Our faceted partial credit model achieved a reliability of 94\% for the hate speech scores, suggesting that 5-6 distinct strata can be identified across the continuous spectrum.\footnote{\url{https://www.winsteps.com/winman/reliability.htm}} Our estimated rater separation reliability was also 94\%, suggesting that our annotation design resulted in high accuracy at estimating the individual perspective (severity) for the annotators.
+Examining the hate speech scores across platforms, we found relatively similar distributions (Figure \ref{irt-score-platform}).

-The calibrated Wright Map showing our scale across comments, items, item steps, and raters is shown in Figure \ref{fit-wright-map}.

-Our estimated item difficulties (Table \ref{tab:scaled-items-table} and Figure \ref{fit-wright-map}) were consistent with our hypothesized item difficulties, which speaks to the construct validity of our instrument.
-Our item fit statistics exhibited reasonable fit to our assumed Rasch model.
-Both infit (inlier sensitive) and outfit (outlier sensitive) mean-squares fell within the [0.7, 1.3] heuristic target for statistical agreement between the proposed Rasch model and the observed ratings \parencite[5.1.2, p.
-77]{eckes2015introduction}.

-We reviewed the scaling results on our reference set comments, which were each rated 500 - 1200 times.
-Figure \ref{refset-score-levels} displays the ability point estimates for each reference set comment grouped into its qualitative level.
-The average score within each level showed the expected monotonic increase in hate speech for increasing levels.
-However, the level pairs 2 \& 3 and 4 \& 5 did not show large absolute differences in their average hate speech scores.
-We also noted that some comments appeared to be better moved into adjacent levels based on their hate speech scores.
-These results imply that we should revisit our theorization for the reference set, review the criteria for the comments to determine if they are better placed in adjacent levels, and consider substituting ambiguous comments with more clearly exemplary comments.
-We may want to simplify the reference set by merging levels 2 \& 3 and levels 4 \& 5.